markbaaijens/rpmusicserver/README.md

 * Under _Log_, you can see the progress; when finished, it shows a summary
 * Under _Report_, you can see a detailed report where all folders are mentioned which contain corrupt files; also the actual errors or warnings are shown

 Wait until the number of folders in _Status_ matches the number of albums shown above in _Collection, Info_.
-Note that the number of folders can exceed the number of albums, due to a different storage organisation, so they can be different!
+Note that the number of folders can exceed the number of albums, due to different storage organisations, so they can be different!

 ### Repair
 In each folder where corruption has been detected during the check, a script _repair.sh_ is created.
 On top of that, a script _repair-all.sh_ is created in de root-folder of your flac-files.
 You can use either of them to repair the corrupted files.